 I began to get upset.
 "But these are real lives.
 People are suffering down there.
 People are doing terrible things to each other, and there is war and famine.
 Children are starving.
 Illness and hunger are ravaging whole countries!
 And you are up here playing dice with our lives?"

-One of the Fates lifted a hand in order to speak.
+One of the Fates lifted a hand before speaking.
 It was a softer woman's voice, which surprised me.
-"I know it sounds unjust to you," she said.
+"I know it sounds unjust to you," she explained.
 "But according to your deeds your future lives will play out."

 "So, there is karma?"
 I asked her.